-Things have been a bit quiet here at Gourmet Gigs while I’ve been visiting southern Spain.
-But as chance would have it, I was invited to a local music festival called Deltirón, in the breezy, friendly coastal city of Cádiz.
+Things have been a bit quiet at Gourmet Gigs while I’ve been visiting southern Spain.
+But as chance would have it, we were invited to a local music festival called Deltirón in the breezy, friendly coastal city of Cádiz.
 I swapped a lifetime of damp festivals on home turf for one with palm trees, enviably balmy weather and Estrella lager flowing till the late hours – I could get used to this.

 Deltirón is a one-day event which takes place at Baluarte de la Candelaria, a 17th century fortress built along the sea wall, now an open-air cultural centre.
 It’s a quirky and atmospheric place, juxtaposing beauty with the merely serviceable, probably due to its recent incarnation as an army barracks.

 There’s space for one stage with a bar, while a sheltered area hosts the food stall, a second bar and a busy merch stall.
 Once you’ve got your wrist stamp you can wander in and out of the site – between acts we sat and watched boats chugging into harbour, while groups of elderly men patiently cast their fishing lines into the port waters.